Weiyuan-Lane/elasticsearch-api/README.md

-# Fuzzy Search API Engine
+# API Wrapper for Elasticsearch

-This repository is split to two components, `go-app` - a gokit inspired application, and `elasticsearch`
+This repository is split to two components, `go-app` - a gokit inspired application, and `swagger-ui`, for the documentation

 This [document](https://logz.io/blog/elasticsearch-api/) is really good to get started with integrating the API

 ### go-app

 For this directory, the project layout is inspired from [here](https://github.com/golang-standards/project-layout)